opencontainers/runc/config.md

 ## Manifest version

-* **version** (string, required) specifies the version of the OCF specification which the container bundle complies with.
-If the container is compliant with multiple versions, it SHOULD advertise the most recent known version to be supported.
+* **version** (string, required) must be in SemVer v2.0.0 format and specifies the version of the OCF specification which the container bundle complies.
+The Open Container spec follows semantic versioning and retain forward and backwards compatibility within major versions.
+For example, if an implementation is compliant against version 1.0.1 of the spec, it is compatible with the complete 1.x series.

 *Example*